DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
   - 🔴**Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned
+  - 🔴**Data Object**: In the subject/object model, the object is the resource being requested by a subject.
   - 🔴**Data Subject**: the person who the information is about.
   - 🔴**Users**: any person who accesses data from a computer device or system to accomplish work (think of users as employees or end users)
     - users should have access to the data they need to perform tasks; users should have access to data according to their roles and their need to access info